AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/discover-insights.md

 ## Service instance overview

-In the Platform UI, click **Services** in the left navigation.
-The *Services* browser appears and displays available Adobe Intelligent Services.
+In the Adobe Experience Platform UI, click **Services** in the left navigation.
+The *Services* browser appears and displays available Intelligent Services.
 In the container for Customer AI, click **Open**.

 ![Accessing your instance](./images/insights/navigate-to-service.png)

-The Customer AI dashboard appears.
-The dashboard lists service instances of Customer AI and displays information about them, including the name of the instance, propensity type, how often the instance is run, and the status of the last update.
+The Customer AI service page appears.
+This page lists service instances of Customer AI and displays information about them, including the name of the instance, propensity type, how often the instance is run, and the status of the last update.

 > Note: Only service instances that have completed successful scoring runs have insights.